Cooroy

 Cooroy lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Cooroy's population is estimated at around 5,225 as of Feb 2026.
-This reflects an increase of 424 people (8.8%) since the 2021 Census, which reported a population of 4,801 people.
-The change is inferred from the resident population of 5,205, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 78 validated new addresses since the Census date.
-This level of population equates to a density ratio of 192 persons per square kilometer, providing significant space per person and potential room for further development.
-Cooroy's 8.8% growth since the 2021 census exceeded the SA3 area (7.6%), marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 72.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+As of May 2026, the population of the suburb of Cooroy is estimated at around 5,644 people.
+This reflects an increase of 843 people since the 2021 Census, which reported a population of 4,801 people.
+The change is inferred from the resident population of 5,629, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2025) and an additional 78 validated new addresses since the Census date.
+This level of population equates to a density ratio of 207 persons per square kilometer.
+Cooroy's growth rate of 17.6% since the 2021 census exceeded the SA3 area (8.8%) and the Rest of Qld, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by interstate migration that contributed approximately 72.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-As we examine future population trends, an above median population growth of regional areas nationally is projected, with the suburb expected to increase by 808 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 13.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+It is projected that the suburb will increase by 847 persons to 2041, reflecting an increase of 14.7% in total over the 16 years.

 Frequently Asked Questions - Population